CoolCat467/idlemypyextension/README.md

 ## Information on options
 `action_max_sec` controls how long an action is allowed to take at most, in seconds.
-Values under 5 will make no effect
+Default is "None".

 For `daemon_flags`, see `mypy --help` for a list of valid flags.
 This extension sets the following flags to be able to work properly: